sensejs/sensejs/website/docs/overview/injection.md

 In this section we focused on another file `./src/http.ts`.

-As mentioned above, we'll show you how interceptors works in this example.
+As mentioned above, we'll show you how middleware works in this example.

 First we intercept all requests and assign each of them with a request id